 In fact, the risk of misinterpreting data is yet another fair lending risk.
 It can cause your FI to accidentally ignore a problem or find problems where there aren’t any.

-If your FI is concerned about its fair lending compliance, Ncontracts can help with Nfairlending, our fair lending analytics software.
+If your FI is concerned about its fair lending compliance, Ncontracts can help with Nrelief (formerly known as Nfairlending), our fair lending analytics software.
 It can conduct in-depth loan analysis in seconds and provides easy to read dashboards that your board can understand—in addition to guidance, interpretive support, and clear action steps from our team of fair lending data analysts.